 The district contracts with a vendor to provide food services in all of its schools.
 Services provided include meal preparation and the collection and management of payments received for meals.
-The district relies on this vendor to have appropriate controls in place to ensure student meal monies are recorded and deposited.
-At one school, however, a vendor employee opened envelopes that contained student meal monies, recorded the receipts in the accounting system, and prepared the deposit without a sufficient supervisory review.
+The district relies on this vendor

 In accordance with Board Policy 3106, district officials, when notified about the irregularities, took immediate action to investigate the issue.
 They contacted the Jefferson County Sheriff's office and the Board held a special meeting to evaluate the concern and approved hiring a firm to conduct a forensic audit.
 The food service vendor also took action and removed the employee involved in the matter.